coleifer/peewee/docs/peewee/api.rst

         **not** in an explicit transaction.
     :param dict field_types: A mapping of additional field types to support.
     :param dict operations: A mapping of additional operations to support.
+    :param bool autoconnect: Automatically connect to database if attempting to execute a query on a closed database.
     :param kwargs: Arbitrary keyword arguments that will be passed to the database driver when a connection is created, for example ``password``, ``host``, etc.